JasonP02/JasonP02.github.io/_projects/bone-screw.md

 Modification and analysis of a pediatric bone screw design based on the HA 6.5 standard.
 Project involved both CAD modeling and finite element analysis, with validation against experimental data.

 ## Technical Details
-• SolidWorks screw profile design
+• SolidWorks screw profile design.
-• ANSYS simulation setup and analysis
+• ANSYS simulation setup and analysis.
-• Experimental validation using Instron machine
+• Experimental validation using Instron machine.
-• Modification of diameter and pitch parameters
+• Modification of diameter and pitch parameters.
-• Stress and strain analysis
+• Stress and strain analysis.

 I was the sole person in my group who did the FEA, so I had to learn how to use ANSYS on my own.
 It was a bit challenging at first, but I got the hang of it after many hours of trial and error with meshes.
 The primary goal was matching the simulation results to the experimental results.
 Here is a plot of the simulation results.